 Your mobile provider does not protect you from malicious actors stealing your SIM via a swap scam, we do.

-Own a secure personal number which you can use for incoming and outgoing messages, you can also buy multiple numbers if needed.
-We currently have 30 phone numbers available.Buy a number now
+Own a secure personal number which you can use for incoming and outgoing messages.
+There are currently 5 phone numbers available.Rent a SIM number now

 We currently support payments with cryptocurrencies such as: